Vault consulting and hands-on support

 • Assess your current Vault posture and deliver a prioritized report covering architecture, auth methods, policies, secret engines, and operational risk.

-• Define an adoption roadmap to standardize secrets management across teams, environments, and platforms with clear milestones and ownership.
+• Create an adoption roadmap to standardize secrets governance across teams and environments with clear milestones, ownership, and controls.

-• Implement security and compliance guardrails: least-privilege policies, namespaces, token lifecycles, dynamic secrets, encryption, and break-glass access.
+• Implement security and compliance guardrails such as least-privilege policies, namespaces, token lifecycle management, dynamic secrets, encryption-as-a-service, and break-glass access.

-• Integrate Vault with Kubernetes and GitOps workflows to inject secrets safely into workloads without hardcoding or leaking in pipelines.
+• Integrate Vault with Kubernetes and GitOps workflows to inject secrets safely into workloads without leaking values in repos, manifests, or pipelines.

-• Improve observability with actionable metrics, logs, and alerts to detect misconfigurations early and shorten incident response.
+• Improve observability with actionable metrics, logs, audit devices, and alerting to detect misconfigurations early and speed incident response.

-• Troubleshoot and stabilize day-2 operations (auth failures, seal/unseal, performance bottlenecks, replication concerns) and deliver practical runbooks.
+• Troubleshoot and stabilize day-2 operations issues (auth failures, seal/unseal, performance bottlenecks, replication lag) and deliver practical runbooks.

 • Optimize cost and performance by tuning TTLs, secret engine usage, caching patterns, and operational processes to reduce load and toil.

-• Enable teams with hands-on training, playbooks, and knowledge transfer so Vault can be operated safely across cloud and Kubernetes environments.
+• Enable platform and application teams with hands-on training, playbooks, and knowledge transfer so Vault can be operated safely at scale.

 M / 013Contact